How to check progress during a heavy ALTER TABLE

 • EVENT_NAME (the stage at which the running query is)

-• WORK_COMPLETED (Number of work units completed in a stage)
+• WORK_COMPLETED (number of work units completed in a stage)

 Conclusion

 SRG is looking for people to work with us.
-If you are interested, please contact us here.
+If you're interested, please contact us here.